HassanAdnan12388/Camera-Setup-Exploration-/README.md

 - Project 3D points onto the 2D plane.
 - Visualize the 2D projections using visualize_points().
 - Analyze the changes in field of view, scale, and perceived depth with increasing focal length.
+- Graphs: The graphs will demonstrate a clear decrease in the size of the projected figure as the focal length increases.
+This visually confirms the concept of "zooming in" with longer focal lengths.

 # Part 2: Exploring the Effect of Camera Position
 **Objective**: Examine how changing camera position (center, right, up) affects the projection while maintaining a constant focal length (1200mm).